Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘Recently, a visiting Indonesian friend's jeans were licked by our resident mutt, which necessitated a quick trip home for a change of clothes prior to evening prayers.’

-- 1.1[in singular](in the Anglican Church) the service of evensong.
+- 1.1 (in the Anglican Church) the service of evensong.

 service, church service, religious rite, religious act, prayer, prayer meeting, praise, devotion, religious observanceView synonyms